 Various cross-cutting thematic topics come under ‘Employment’.
-At the International Labour Organization (ILO), for instance, these include labour market policies, informal economy, youth employment and skills development.
+At the ILO, for instance, these include labour market policies, informal economy, youth employment and skills development.
 G20 employment workstreams include the Future of Work, productivity, social protection and sustainable wages.
 Employment covers all aspects of work and the policies which govern them.

 Employability and the ability to embrace life-long learning are two important attributes which more and more businesses are looking for, especially in the context of the Future of Work.
 Cognitive skills, such as complex problem-solving and critical thinking, and socio-emotional skills, such as teamwork, resilience, self-confidence, negotiation and self-expression, are highly valuable as these skills cannot be imitated by technology.
 According to the World Bank Group, workers involved in routine tasks that are “codifiable” are most vulnerable to replacement.
 Reskilling and upskilling are also becoming increasingly important in tackling the skills gap as more businesses embrace advancements in artificial intelligence, technology and innovation.

 Why are Employment & Skills relevant to business?

 Employment, skills development, enterprise creation and entrepreneurship lie at the heart of sustainable development, economic prosperity and social stability.

 It is critical to recruit the best talent with a healthy mix of skills because this contributes highly to the productivity, sustainability and competitiveness of businesses.

 What is IOE’s position on Employment & Skills?

 IOE works to ensure that the ILO, G20 and other international stakeholders remain focused on areas of core interest to employers: